sarahzu/DS-for-SE-2018-Seminar/Worksheet_social_technical_aspects_paper_1_and_2.md

 3) Finding out if there is a difference between developers and non-developers in the social network
 4) Finding out if the being the most active developer is correlated to having the highest status among developers

-resources and use the resulting data to study the relationship with C&C activities in open source projects.

 2. Why is this paper **important**?

 Software development with a large-scale often faces the challenge of communication and coordination among their developers.
 The C&C activities are often complex and the effort put into building them is quit high.
 Therefore, to know how the C&C activities are related to the actual development processes may help companies to improve their C&C activities.
 Furthermore, it shows them how important it is to not only look at both sides individually, but to have both C&C activities and software development in mind while improving the whole system.
 This could lead to more productive C&C activities among the developers which will improves the code development.